rust-lang/rust/text/0000-unnamed-fields.md

 # Summary
 [summary]: #summary

-Allow unnamed fields of `union` and `struct` type, contained within structs and unions, respectively; the fields they contain appear directly within the containing structure, with the use of `union` and `struct` determining which fields have non-overlapping storage (making them usable at the same time).
+Allow unnamed fields of `struct` and `union` type, contained within an outer struct or union; the fields they contain appear directly within the containing structure, with the use of `union` and `struct` determining which fields have non-overlapping storage (making them usable at the same time).
 This allows grouping and laying out fields in arbitrary ways, to match C data structures used in FFI.
 The C11 standard allows this, and C compilers have allowed it for decades as an extension.
 This proposal allows Rust to represent such types using the same names as the C structures, without interposing artificial field names that will confuse users of well-established interfaces from existing platforms.

 # Motivation
 [motivation]: #motivation